Adalab/modulo-3-evaluacion-final-BiancaMesa/README.md

 You may type a character name to filter the list results, and you can narrow your search by using the added filters by species and status.
 If you click on a character, you will navigate to a detailed card including further info.

-_Search by Name_ Find characters by their name using the search functionality.
+* Search by Name: *  Find characters by their name using the search functionality.
 *Filter by Species or Status:* Narrow down your search by filtering characters based on their species or status.*
 _Click on a character:* It will navigate you to a detailed card including further info._
 *Responsive Design:* Enjoy a seamless experience across various devices thanks to the responsive design.
 *Local Storage:* Your preferences and search history are stored locally for a personalized experience.

-# Setting up the project 🖥️ 💻
+# Setting up the project 🖥️
 You will need to have Node.js installed on your laptop or desktop and the npm package manager

 1. Download the project or clone the repository: